ideanotionadmin/ideapress/README.md

 <br/>
 <h2>4 Solution Breakdowns</h2>

-This section will provide a brief breakdown of the Visual Studio solution for MetroPress v2.
-Whether you download the release version or directly sync from source on CodePlex, you will find a **trunk** folder that contains a **MetroPress.sln** file and a **MetroPress** folder.
-If desired, you may rename the solution file from MetroPress.sln to your own project name.
+This section will provide a brief breakdown of the Visual Studio solution for IdeaPress v2.
+Whether you download the release version or directly sync from source on CodePlex, you will find a **trunk** folder that contains a **IdeaPress.sln** file and a **IdeaPress** folder.
+If desired, you may rename the solution file from IdeaPress.sln to your own project name.
 <img src="http://oi48.tinypic.com/25q83g0.jpg" />

 You need Visual Studio 2012 to open the solution.
 Upon opening it, you will see the following files and folder: